trufflesuite/trufflesuite.com/src/blog/sunsetting-truffle-teams.md

 ## What about my data?

-Truffle Teams will be shutting down in 30 days.
-This means the service will no longer be accessible via the my.truffleteams.com address and we will be shutting down the relevant infrastructure.
-This does not include user data.
+All user data will be deleted 30 days following the date of shut down (September 10th 2021).
+Be sure to request your data before this time, otherwise we'll be unable to guarantee recovery.
 If you would like a dump of your data, email us at [truffle-teams@trufflesuite.com](mailto:truffle-teams@trufflesuite.com).

 **All user data will be deleted on September 10th, 2021.** Make sure to request your data before this time, otherwise we'll be unable to recover it.